mozilla/infosec.mozilla.org/docs/guidelines/iam/openid_connect.md

     -   This ensures that access is revoked within *15 minutes* in the event that the user's account is disabled by the OpenID Connect Provider (OP).
     -   This issues a new ID token, with new attributes if they have changed.
     -   This may also renew the ID token expiration time.
     -   This is generally done with the parameter `prompt=none` while calling the OpenID Connect `authorize` endpoint.
-See also [specifications](https://openid.net/specs/openid-connect-implicit-1_0.html#RequestParameters).
+See also [specifications](https://openid.net/specs/openid-connect-implicit-1_0.html#RequestParameters).\
--   The web application (RP) can **optionally** provide a `logout` URL, which the OpenID Connect Provider (OP) can call to indicate if a user has logged out (so that the web application immediately know when to log the user out as well).
+    - This can also be done in the back-end to avoid a round-trip in the user-agent (user's web browser).

 ## Other important security considerations